Orani Church: Description

+Since June 5, 2023, the rector and parish priest of Orani is Antonio "Tony" M. Quintos, Jr. Orani's Catholic population is about 33,957.

 History

 On April 21, 1714, the "visita" (chapelry) of Orani formally became an independent parish, separating itself from the Parish of Samal.
-Padre Diego Ortiz was appointed as Orani's first cura párroco.
+Diego Ortiz was appointed as Orani's first cura párroco.
 The original structure, made out of nipa leaves and bamboo and constructed on the founding site in the 1600s, was modeled after the primitive types: open on all sides, thatched roofed held by columnar posts of molave wood and equipped with bamboo benches.
 The chapel was later made bigger and reconstructed with adobe and stone as well as sturdier roofing material.
-Padre Agustín Manjares y Esquivel renovated the chapel in 1723.
+Agustín Manjares y Esquivel renovated the chapel in 1723.

 On June 23, 1768, the administration of the Dominican missions in Bataan was transferred to the Secular Clergy.
 This was due to the refusal of the Dominicans in Bataan to submit their parishes to the inspection and visit of the Archdiocese, then headed by Archbishop Basilio Sancho de Santa Justa y Rufina.
-In Orani, it was Padre Bernardo de Aragón, O.P. who turned over the Parish to the secular priest Fr.
-Faustino Bautista, who had to sign an inventory of items belonging to the church and the Virgin.
+In Orani, it was Bernardo de Aragón who turned over the parish to the secular priest Faustino Bautista, who had to sign an inventory of items belonging to the church and the Virgin.
 In 1806, a small "carillon" (musical instrument housed in the church belfry) was installed.
-In 1833, the Dominicans returned with the death of Padre Juan de los Reyes with Padre Rafael Castro succeeding as Cura Parroco.
+In 1833, the Dominicans returned with the death of Juan de los Reyes with Rafael Castro succeeding as Cura Parroco.

-The Dominican friars built and repaired the Orani church and convent in 1792 and 1836, but these were badly damaged by the September 16, 1852 earthquake.
-The two structures were also gutted down by another big fire on March 27, 1870.

-From 1868 to 1891, Rev. Bartolomé Alvarez del Manzano, O.P. built and improved the Church buildings, which were finished by Padre Fermín Pérez de San Julián.
+The Dominican friars built and repaired the Orani church and convent in 1792 and 1836, but these were badly damaged by the September 16, 1852, earthquake.
+From 1868 to 1891, Bartolomé Alvarez del Manzano built and improved the church buildings, which were finished by Fermín Pérez de San Julián.
 It was also during the terms of these two parish priests that the "visitas" of Balut and Tapulao were built.
 They were also responsible for the beautification of Orani's Catholic cemetery as well as the construction of a primary school for boys and another, for girls, which were burned down by the Kaptipuneros who also used stones from the cemetery to build a blockade.